jovinjijo/se/README.md

 ### @se/ui

-This is created on React with Socket.io for sockets, Material-UI for UI components and ApexCharts.js for charting.
+This is created on React with [Socket.io](https://socket.io/) for sockets, [Material-UI](https://material-ui.com/) for UI components and [Lightweight Charts](https://www.tradingview.com/lightweight-charts/) by TradingView for charting.

 > Check the GitPod link for a working demo.